-The debates focussed on the subject of modern and contemporary art from the MENA region, aiming to enrich our understanding of it, from a historical, theoretical and critical perspective, to examine its impact and brainstorm its possible futures.
+The debates focused on the subject of modern and contemporary art from the MENA region, aiming to enrich our understanding of it, from a historical, theoretical and critical perspective, to examine its impact and brainstorm its possible futures.
 The series of exchanges covered topics such as the making of the artist, the importance of art in telling an alternative story of the region, artistic scenes’ effect on their environment, and financial challenges faced by regional museums today.
 Celebrated British war photographer Don McCullin also discussed his work in Beirut in the nineteen-eighties, and a roundtable on Orientalist art.
-Enjoy reliving these moments below!
+Enjoy reliving these moments below.

 Photographer Sir Don McCullin

 Don McCullin is one of the world’s greatest war photographers.
 The impact of his black-and-white images is immeasurable, as the British photographer traveled the planet to shed light on extremely perilous situations, uncover hidden truths and relentlessly denounce injustice.
 McCullin depicts his subjects with empathy and compassion, and celebrates the dignity and resilience of mankind under the harshest circumstances.
 His work is in a class with the likes of Robert Capa, Henri Cartier-Bresson, Robert Frank, W. Eugene Smith, and Gilles Caron.

 What "makes" artists and their works?

 In French & English

 From the studio to cultural institutions, what shapes an artist’s career?
 Is the support of experts and cultural institutions necessary to promote undiscovered artists on the contemporary art scene ?
 How do theoretical approaches and visions inform the understanding of artists’ production?
 How can artists’ freedom and singularity be protected despite external pressures to fit a certain mold?
 How can the imposition of certain western criteria on artistic production be avoided, and how can different approaches be better integrated in non-western scenes?